BigglesZX/django-dragndrop-related/README.md

 One of the most common requests I get from clients when working on Django projects is to support some kind of drag-and-drop upload to save them the tedium of working with multiple file upload fields.
 I finally put some effort into solving this problem and came up with this library, which essentially provides for the creation of related models via AJAX POST request.

-It assumes some simplicity on the part of the related model – e.g. that only an `ImageField` is required to be populated – and uses [Dropzone.js](https://www.dropzone.dev/js/) to accept uploads and fire off POST requests to an endpoint which creates new child models using the related manager of the parent model.
+It assumes some simplicity on the part of the related model – e.g. that a valid instance only requires a single `ImageField` or `FileField` to be populated – and uses [Dropzone.js](https://www.dropzone.dev/js/) to accept uploads and fire off POST requests to an endpoint which creates new child models using the related manager of the parent model.

 I decided not to try to support drag-and-drop uploads when _creating_ parent model instances, since the uploads would need to be stashed somewhere temporarily then associated with the new model when it was saved.
 Instead this library operates only on existing model instances and requires the user to reload the page once they're done dropping files, so that Django's admin/inline UI can display the newly created child models for editing.
 This is acceptable in my use-cases but may not be in yours.